Confederation College

 Confederation College is a provincially funded college of applied arts and technology in Thunder Bay, Ontario, Canada.
-It was established in 1967, and has campuses in Dryden, Fort Frances, Greenstone, Kenora, Marathon, Sioux Lookout, Red Lake and Wawa.
+It was established in 1967, and has campuses in Dryden, Fort Frances, Greenstone, Kenora, Marathon, Sioux Lookout, and Red Lake.
 The college serves an area of approximately 550,000 square kilometres.
 It is the only public college servicing Northwestern Ontario.

 Confederation's regional economic impact and contribution is valued at $634.4. million annually.

 History

 Confederation College was founded as a trade school in 1967, during the formation of Ontario's college system.

-Air Vice Marshal (ret.)
 Douglas Bradshaw was the first president of Confederation College from March 6, 1967 to 1974.
 His vision of an aviation program in the north was implemented in the College's Aviation Centre of Excellence.
 He died on 1 October 1996.
 In his memory, the Douglas Bradshaw Athletic Achievement Award is presented to a graduating student, having the most improvement in and contribution to athletics and whose quality of spirit and competitive drive contributed to the overall success of the college athletic program.